-In our post, Ultimate Guide to Visiting Ancient Rome, we tell you all the ins and outs of visiting the major sites of Ancient Rome, including the Colosseum, Palatine Hill, and the Forum, all of which are awesome things to do in Rome.
+In our post, ruins in Rome, we tell you all the ins and outs of visiting the major sites of Ancient Rome, including the Colosseum, Palatine Hill, and the Forum, all of which are awesome things to do in Rome.

 Trust me when I tell you that you don’t want to see the Colosseum like every other tourist.
 Honestly, visiting the Colosseum is such a treat!

 It’s much more fun to get down in the tunnels and experience the Colosseum as a gladiator would have!
 So don your favorite gladiator outfit, complete with sword and shield, and get ready to see the Colosseum on a totally different level than most tourists (literally, you will be able to go to the lower levels that are off-limits to the general public).